SSWConsulting/SSW.Rules.Content/rules/disable-leaving-employee-accounts/rule.md

 ![Figure: Disabled User OU](disabled-ou.png)

 4. Forward their emails to another employee
-5. Make sure they return any IT equipment they have, and delete their computer account/s in AD
+5. Make sure they return any IT equipment they have, and delete their computer account/s from AD
 6. Remove any security/automation access.